baetyl/baetyl/doc/us-en/setup/Build-from-Source.md

 #### Install the container runtime

-In **docker** container mode, OpenEdge relies on docker container.
+In **docker** container mode, OpenEdge relies on docker container runtime.
 If `docker` is not installed yet, users can install the latest version of docker (for Linux-like systems) with the following command:

 ```shell
 curl -sSL https://get.docker.com | sh